furkanmutlu/furkanmutlu/README.md

 ## Hi there 👋, I'm Furkan
 I am Software Engineer who is interested in continuing skills development in JavaScript.
-I am most comfortable working with JavaScript, React, Vue and TypeScript, however, I am open to working with other frameworks and technologies.
+I am most comfortable working with JavaScript, React, Vue and TypeScript, Node, however, I am open to working with other frameworks and technologies.

 I value an opportunity where I can contribute to a team.
 I am best suited to an opportunity where I am able to collaborate with my peers.